Marie Skłodowska-Curie Postdoctoral Fellowships (MSCA PF) - Incoming/Outgoing

 - Step by step on how to submit a proposal (also useful for MSCA PF)

-- MSCA - What's in it for Latin American and Caribbean researchers and institutions?
+- MSCA - What's in it for Brazilian and other Latin American and Caribbean researchers and institutions?
+New

-- LAC researchers interested in going to Europe (European Fellowships): You can check many interviews we have done with MSCA fellows from LAC here: bit.ly/Meettheresearcher (check the ones with the image "Meet MSCA fellows from LAC"), for example Luz Maria from Colombia, Hernán from Mexico or Luis Felipe from Brazil.
+- LAC researchers interested in going to Europe (European Fellowships): You can check many interviews we have done with MSCA fellows from LAC here: bit.ly/LACandMSCA, for example Luz Maria from Colombia, Hernán from Mexico or Luis Felipe from Brazil.

 - LAC research institutes or universities interested in receiving European based researchers (Global Fellowships): Please read our interview with George Brown, Brazilian researcher from the Brazilian Agricultural Research Corporation (Embrapa) Forestry who received a European MSCA Global Fellow in his lab for two years, as well as our interview with Daniele Salerno, Italian MSCA researcher in Argentina.